COSC203 Web, Databases, and Networks

 React expects a certain structure for the project.
 To create the project we will use the built tool vite.

-1. In a terminal, create a new project via:
+1. In a terminal (insider your labs folder) create a new project via:

 • npm create vite@latest